SulizLina/Heart-Disease/heartdisease.md

 txt <- paste0(names(tab), '\n', percentages, '%')
 pie(tab, labels = txt, main="percentage of the target")
 ```
 The pie chart help us to know the percentage of the people in our data set who might be targeted by heart diseases.
 More than half of the people (represented by 54.3%) has high potentials of getting infected.
 In other side less than half of the people (represented by 45.7%) has low potentials of getting infected.
+So, we determine that our data set is balanced since the two percentage of our class label are almost close together.

-####Graph between the sex and the target.
+####Graph between the sex and the target bar chart.
 ```{r}
 ggplot(dataset, aes(x = sex, fill = as.factor(target))) +
   geom_bar(stat = "count", position = "stack", width = 0.6, show.legend = TRUE) +